4 Minute(s) read

 If you have a lush, thick lawn with no bare areas, then your chickens (provided there are not too many) and your lawn can thrive together.
-Chooks eat leaves, weeds, and grass clippings, and pests such as slugs and bugs.
+Chickens eat grass, weeds and lawn clippings, and chooks also eat lawn grubs, like slugs, snails and bugs.
 Their pecking and digging (in moderation!) can also aerate the soil.

-One of the simplest methods to control where your chickens roam is to fence off areas you do not want your chickens on or in.
-This is especially important for your fruit and veggies.
+Fencing is especially important for your fruit and veggies.
 Not only do chickens pick at them, but their manure contains pathogens that can cause damage.
-If you are thinking of having your chickens free range, place some wire cages over these areas to prevent foraging damage and contamination.
+If you are thinking of having your chickens roam free range, place some wire cages over these areas to prevent foraging damage and contamination.

-If free range is not for you, you can install a large coop to provide your feathered friends with a fixed home that is completely separate from your garden beds.
-The lawn inside will likely suffer and maybe even die, but the rest of your lawn will be perfectly pristine.
+If free range is not for you, you can install a large coop to provide your feathered friends with a fixed home completely separate from your garden beds.
+The lawn inside will likely suffer and maybe even die, but the rest of your yard will be perfectly pristine.

+You do have to be careful using additional fertilisers on a lawn where chickens forage.
 Granular fertiliser and chickens do not mix, as the chickens can peck and pick at the granules buried in your lawn.
-The best idea is to not spread granular fertiliser where your chickens roam.
-If you do want to fertilise, you must make sure the granules have completely dissolved before you allow your chickens to return to these areas.
+The best idea is not to spread granular fertiliser where your chickens roam.
+If you want to fertilise, you must ensure the granules have completely dissolved before you allow your chickens to return to these areas.